 The Nevada State Board of Nursing is given broad powers to regulate nurses who are licensed in the State of Nevada or trying to obtain licensure in this state.

 When a complaint is filed against you, if the allegations are false or unsupported, we work hard to get the case dismissed (at a hearing) or closed (before a hearing).
-If some of the allegations are true, we work hard to make sure the discipline is commensurate with the facts.
+If some of the allegations are true, we work hard to make the discipline fair.

-After disciplinary action has been publicly shared through their website and Nursys.com, can it ever be expunged, sealed or forgotten?
-Unfortunately, it remains a permanent part of your nursing record the rest of your life.
+Permanently.
+After disciplinary action has been publicly shared through their website and Nursys.com, it cannot be expunged, sealed or forgotten.
+It remains a permanent part of your nursing record the rest of your life.

 The Board can impose various disciplinary actions, including reprimands, fines, mandatory education, probation, suspension, or even revocation of your nursing license.
 In some cases, we can get the investigation closed or the case dismissed without any discipline.
 However, each case is unique, and the action taken depends on the specific circumstances.
 Contact me for a confidential consultation to understand what this could mean for your situation.

 Yes, depending on the severity of the offense, even a first-time violation can lead to suspension.
 Suspension with an offer to practice with restrictions is common, but the wording and terms of the probation are critical.
 It’s important to take these allegations seriously and seek legal advice.
 I can help you understand your options and represent your interests.
 Reach out for a free consultation.

 Suspension is a temporary removal of your license for a specified period, after which you can return to practice.
 You can also be suspended but then given the right to practice under the strict terms of a probation agreement.
 On the other hand, revocation is a permanent removal of your license, usually for a set period of time.
 Each has significant implications, and legal guidance is crucial.
 Let’s discuss your case in detail.